personal-ai/whitepaper/README.md

 ### Swap Price Calculation

 Due to limitations of the Solidity language, some approximations must be made when actually performing swap price calculation on-chain.
 Solidity uses fixed-point arithmetic by applying a decimal offset to integer values, so calculations are done in integer values that are then scaled by an appropriate factor (specifically by a factor of $10^{18}$).
 The parameters $a$, $b$, and $c$ must also be appropriately scaled so that the final MATs backed curve is in the correct units.
-The Babylonian method is used to calculate square roots, giving a quadratically convergent and sufficiently accurate algorithm for swap pricing.
+The Babylonian method<sup><a href="#links">4</a></sup> is used to calculate square roots, giving a quadratically convergent and sufficiently accurate algorithm for swap pricing.

 In code, it is assumed that $s_1>s_0$ to give us strictly positive values from the above swap price formula.
 For example, the inputs to calculate the buy swap price for amount $B$ starting at supply $S$ would be $s_0=S$ and $s_1=S+B$.
 To calculate the sell swap price for amount $L$ starting at supply $S$, set $s_0=S-L$ and $s_1=S$.